-Interestingly, Sinicki compares Sherlock’s “Science of Deduction” to those with Asperger’s tendency toward creating elaborate models of behavior to compensate for not fully understanding the emotions of others.
+Interestingly, Sinicki compares Sherlock’s “Science of Deduction” to those with a neuro-divergent person’s tendency toward creating elaborate models of behavior to compensate for not fully understanding the emotions of others.
 This model allows Sherlock to grasp other people’s motivations.
 For Sinicki, the final verdict is Asperger’s, Asperger’s, Asperger’s.

 Then surfaces those who assert Schizoid Personality Disorder is the proper tag.
-The Diagnostic and Statistical Manual for Mental Disorders, 5th Edition (DSM-V), gives these qualifying features for the condition:
+The Diagnostic and Statistical Manual for Mental Disorders, 5th Edition, gives these qualifying features for the condition:

-- appears apathetic to the admiration or disapproval of others, and
+- Appears apathetic to the admiration or disapproval of others

 Wellington Goose, author of “Diagnosing Sherlock: Schizoid not Aspergers” from Wellingtongoosetumblr.com thinks that what brings many to mistakenly lean toward Asperger’s relates to his blunt affect.
 However, Sherlock’s cues do not meet enough of the criteria for Asperger Syndrome.
 He does, on the other hand, for Schizoid Personality Disorder.
 Nowhere does Goose reveal professional credentials, so I must accept his views as lay only, even if he has referenced the International Classification of Diseases, 9th Revision (ICD-9), not yet obsolete at the time of his writing, while sharing his ideas.
 Yes, I’m even willing to concede that Wellington Goose is a pseudonym – duh – but by including his thoughts I hope to indicate just how passionate even average fans feel about Sherlock’s state of mind.